• Skip to primary navigation

 Notes

 *You can use any vegan whipping cream (about 200 g / ¾ cup) instead of coconut cream.
-No need for overnight chilling, but cold cream whips more easily.
+No need for overnight chilling, but it should be cold from the fridge since cold cream whips more easily.

 **No coconut blossom sugar?
 Swap with brown sugar or maple syrup for a similar caramel-like note.